FAQ - Frequently Asked Questions

 How do I enroll in Rapid Refund?

-To enroll in Rapid Refund login to elion.psu.edu and select "Refund Information" from the Financial menu on the left-hand side, click on "Sign Up for Rapid Refund", and follow the instructions for entering your bank account information.
+To enroll in Rapid Refund login to elion.psu.edu and select "Refund Information" from the Financial menu, click on "Sign Up for Rapid Refund", and follow the instructions for entering your bank account information.
 Once your account information has been entered, click on "Add bank information".
 You must then "Accept" the Student Refund Authorization Agreement and re-authenticate your eLion session to complete your Rapid Refund enrollment.

 How do I get a refund of the credit balance on my account?